brianshumate/ansible-hubot/README.md

 | hubot_centos_os_packages | List | List of CentOS specific OS packages to install
 |hubot_custom_scripts | List | A list of additional Hubot scripts to use

-You can enable additional Hubot scripts by *copying* `vars/_custom-scripts.yml` to `vars/custom-scripts.yml`.
-The file already contains a reasonable set of scripts befitting something akin to an engineering team, but if you prefer, you can replace them with your own list of scripts which will then be preferred at runtime and not overwritten when you upgrade this role.
+You can enable more Hubot scripts by *copying* `vars/_custom-scripts.yml` to `vars/custom-scripts.yml`.
+The file already contains a reasonable set of scripts befitting something akin to an engineering team, but if you prefer, you can replace them with your own list of scripts which will be preferred at runtime and not overwritten when you upgrade this role.

 The included scripts are as follows: